jofas/blog/content/002-first-time-running/index.md

 +++

 This is a tale of human foolishness and does not contain an ounce of wisdom.
-Last week I went running for the first time.
+A few weeks ago I went running for the first time.
 Well, not for the first time ever, but for the first time in a really long time.
 A time frame so long that it warrants a slightly more sensational title in my humble opinion, though neither "Going Running for the First Time" nor "Going